Wait-Less Offline Tuning and Re-solving for Online Decision Making: Introduction

+Delays arise from the time-consuming process of solving the large-scale, up-to-date LP subproblems for each customer. \citet{golrezaei2023} study a mix of impatient and partially patient customers, while \citet{xie2023benefits} show that batching requests can reduce regret.
+Concurrent work \cite{xu2024online} reduces delay by solving LPs in batches but assumes a lower bound on resource requests and still requires waiting in initial and final batches.
+To achieve delay-free decisions, we shift the re-solving process offline and only fine-tune the solution online.
+Compared with previous works, our framework imposes standard assumptions, achieves $\mathcal{O}(\log (T/f) + \sqrt{f})$ regret, and ensures ``wait-less'' decision-making throughout the entire horizon.

-The rest of the paper is organized as follows.
-Section \ref{3. problem_setup} introduces the problem formulation, preliminary dual convergence results, and the main assumptions.
-Section \ref{4. algorithm} proposes our novel framework to integrate the LP-based and first-order methods and provides our ``spectrum theorem,'' which bounds the regret of our algorithm by $\mathcal{O}(\log (T/f) + \sqrt{f})$ for any choice of $f$.
-Section \ref{5. experiments} presents experiments that illustrate the strong performance of our algorithm and validate our theoretical conclusions.
+\paragraph{Paper organization.} The rest of the paper is organized as follows. \cref{problem_setup} introduces the problem formulation and assumptions.
+Section \ref{algorithm} proposes our algorithms and main theoretical guarantee: a $\mathcal{O}(\log(T/f)+\sqrt{f})$ regret bound.
+Section \ref{experiments} presents experiments to validate our theory.